YuriiRadio/Google-TTS-for-Windows/readme.md

 <h1>Google SAPI for Windows on VBScript</h1>

-Generates a mp3 file from the text with the help of Google.
+Generates a mp3 file from the text using Google SAPI.

 Example of use In the bat file